Soroka, Riley lead Braves past deGrom and skidding Mets, 6-2

-NEW YORK (AP) — Streaking rookie Mike Soroka outpitched Cy Young Award winner Jacob deGrom, and the Atlanta Braves got a two-run homer from fellow youngster Austin Riley in a 6-2 victory Friday night over the plummeting New York Mets.
+Streaking rookie Mike Soroka outpitched Cy Young Award winner Jacob deGrom, and the NL East-leading Atlanta Braves got a two-run homer from fellow youngster Austin Riley in a 6-2 victory Friday night over the plummeting Mets.

+“Felt good.
+Last four or five days for me have been a little scuffy,” Riley said.
+“I needed it.”

-Rookie slugger Pete Alonso hit his 28th home run for the Mets, who lost their sixth straight and fell a season-worst nine games under .500 at 37-46.
-New York returned home after blowing multiple-run leads in five consecutive defeats on a dreadful 3-8 road trip, but fared no better while getting booed by its own fans at Citi Field.
+Rookie slugger Pete Alonso hit his 28th home run for New York (37-46), which lost its season-worst sixth straight and fell 12 games behind the Braves.
+The fourth-place Mets returned home after blowing multiple-run leads in five consecutive defeats on a 3-8 trip, but fared no better at Citi Field while getting booed by their own fans.

+The skid began with a gut-wrenching loss to the Cubs in Chicago that was followed by pitcher Jason Vargas threatening a reporter during a confrontation that made embarrassing national headlines.
+Vargas and manager Mickey Callaway, who also cursed at the reporter, were fined.
+Callaway and chief operating officer Jeff Wilpon apologized.

+The staggering Mets have not won since, and their season is slipping away.
+They’ve dropped 12 of 16 overall.

+“Right now it’s tough,” outfielder Dominic Smith said.
+“We’ve just got to man up and figure it out and start winning some games.”

-Johan Camargo hit a three-run double off reliever Robert Gsellman to make it 6-2 in the eighth inning, the latest redundant flop for a failing Mets bullpen.
+Robert Gsellman gave up a three-run double to Johan Camargo that made it 6-2 in the eighth inning, the latest Groundhog Day flop for a dreadful Mets bullpen.

 The 21-year-old Soroka (9-1) allowed two runs and seven hits in 6 1/3 innings to win his ninth decision in a row after dropping his season debut.
+He matched a Braves rookie record for wins before the All-Star break and improved to 4-0 with a 2.19 ERA in four career starts against the Mets.

-He struck out four, walked none and showed no ill effects after exiting his previous start early because he was hit on the forearm by a pitch.
+The right-hander struck out four, walked none and showed no ill effects after exiting his previous start early because he was hit on the right forearm by a pitch.

+“I think I threw only 68 (pitches) in the game before that, so it’s almost like a nice little blow just to kind of take it easy,” said Soroka, who won his major league debut at Citi Field last season.
+“I felt like my stuff was as sharp as it’s been all year.”

-New York shaved the deficit to 3-2 on an RBI single by Tomás Nido that chased Soroka, who made another strong case to be included on the National League All-Star team when pitchers and reserves are revealed Sunday.
-The Mets loaded the bases with one out but Anthony Swarzak, traded by New York last offseason, struck out Jeff McNeil and retired Alonso on a line drive to left field to preserve the lead.
+New York shaved the deficit to 3-2 on an RBI single by Tomás Nido that chased Soroka, who made another strong case to be included on the NL All-Star team Sunday.

+The Mets loaded the bases with one out but Anthony Swarzak, traded by New York to Seattle last December, struck out McNeil on a pitch in the dirt and retired Alonso on a liner to left field.

+“Awesome,” Braves manager Brian Snitker said.
+“He’s been pitching the eighth but right there, kind of felt like the game was on the line right there.
+He came in, did a wonderful job again.”

-Riley, another impressive rookie, hit his 13th home run in the second after Nick Markakis doubled off deGrom (4-7), who gave up three runs and six hits over six innings.
+Nick Markakis doubled in the second and Riley, another impressive rookie, hit his 13th homer off deGrom (4-7), who gave up three runs and six hits over six innings.

+“That’s a good one for your book right there I’ll tell you, you get a guy like that,” Snitker said.
+“Just keeps getting big hits.”

 Josh Donaldson had a sacrifice fly in the third.